kyleschnirring/hack-news/README.md

 The examples below show how to select a single story with its ID you can also use the ID method with the other methods provided.

-All items have some of the following properties, with required properties in bold:
+All items have some of the following properties, with required properties in bold.

 | Field | Description |
 | ----- | :---------- |